SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Group has one operating segment, testing and training services.
 Substantially all of the Group’s operations and customers are located in the PRC.
 Consequently, no geographic information is presented.

 PRC regulations prohibit direct foreign ownership of business entities that engage in internet content provision (“ICP’’) services in the PRC.
-The Company and its subsidiaries are foreign owned business entities under the PRC law and accordingly are prohibited from providing ICP services in the PRC, including having ownership of entities engaged in providing such services.
-ATA Online has an ICP license for the provision of ICP services in the PRC.
-However, no ICP services were provided by ATA Online for the years ended March 31, 2013, 2014 and 2015.
+The Company and its foreign subsidiaries are prohibited from providing ICP services in the PRC, including having ownership of entities engaged in providing such services.
+Prior to July 2015, ATA Online had an ICP license for the provision of ICP services in the PRC.
+However, no ICP services were provided by ATA Online for the years ended March 31, 2014, 2015 and 2016.

 Prior to May 20, 2015, the Group had no legal ownership interest in ATA Online but had control over ATA Online through a series of contractual agreements as further described below.
-The legal ownership interests of ATA Online were held by Mr. Kevin Xiaofeng Ma, the Company’s co-founder and chairman and Mr. Walter Lin Wang, the Company’s co-founder and director (the “nominee shareholders”).
+Prior to April 2015, the legal ownership interests of ATA Online were held by Mr. Kevin Xiaofeng Ma, the Company’s co-founder and chairman and Mr. Walter Lin Wang, the Company’s co-founder and director.
+In April 2015, Mr. Walter Lin Wang transferred all of his equity in ATA Online to Mr. Haichang Xiong, our general counsel.

 VIE contractual agreements